Saint Martin (island): Border checks

 Neither side of the island is part of the Schengen Area; full border checks are performed when travelling in and out of the island.
 Passport controls are also exercised when taking the ferry from Marigot or Princess Juliana International Airport to Anguilla.
 There are rarely checks at the border between the two sides of the island.

 In 1994, the Kingdom of the Netherlands and France signed the Franco-Dutch treaty on Saint Martin border controls, which allows for joint Franco-Dutch border controls on so-called "risk flights" arriving from off-island and only admitting foreigners having permission to travel on both sides of the island.
 After some delay, the treaty was ratified in November 2006 in the Netherlands and subsequently entered into force on 1 August 2007.
 Its provisions are not yet implemented as the working group specified in the treaty is not yet installed.
-The treaty requires a working group that has never been set up, to harmonize external checks at the two main airports.
 The Dutch side has expressed concern that new and tighter French visa requirements would harm their tourism income.

 Airports

-The island is served by many major airlines that daily bring in large jet aircraft, including Boeing 747s and Airbus A340s carrying tourists from across the world.
-The short main runway at Princess Juliana International Airport and its position between a large hill and a beach cause some spectacular approaches.
-Aviation photographers flock to the airport to capture pictures of large jets just a few metres above sunbathers on Maho Beach.
+The island is served by the Princess Juliana International Airport, in the Dutch part of the island.

-There is a small airport on the French side of the island at Grand Case, L'Espérance Airport for small aircraft serving neighbouring Caribbean islands.
+There is also a small airport on the French side of the island at Grand Case, L'Espérance Airport for small aircraft serving neighbouring Caribbean islands.
 It frequently suffers thick fog during the hurricane season due to its location.